ynx0/buildcheck/README.md

 1. Run `reflex db makemigrations`
 2. Run `reflex db migrate`

-## When running reflex, you have to Log in first, so you can use reflex_enterprise##
+## When running reflex ##

+You have to sign up on Reflex website first so you can use reflex_enterprise

 1. venv\Scripts\activate
-2. reflex logn
+2. reflex login
 3. reflex run

 ## Authors